underlordcg/underlordcg.github.io/index.md

 Suddenly, an eagle surrounded by a ring of flaming eyeballs descended from the sky and hovered before me.
 With a thunderous voice, it spoke:

-_"I have an idea for a card game."_
+_"I have an idea for a game."_

 It then described its idea to me - a card game both simple and sublime.
-The eagle told me that if I made this game, I would go to Valhalla when I died and feast with my ancestors for all eternity.
+The eagle told me that if I made this game, I would go to Valhalla when I died and feast with my ancestors for eternity.
 Then it flew away into the heavens whence it came.

 ## This is the game that the eagle described to me.